lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Quast_instructions.md

 -l "Assembly 1, Assembly 2"
 ```

 An additional advantage of adding the `--gene-finding` flag is that Quast will provide a `gff` file with the predicted genes.
-This file can be added to your genome browser session as aseparate track.
+This file can be added to your genome browser session as a separate track, feel free to try this out.

 ####Using Quast *with* the reference genome